berk76/plottercontroller/README.md

 ### 2.1 Currently supported hardware

 #### 2.1.1 Raspberry PI -> GPIO -> XY41xx
-Please note Raspberry PI works with 3.3V whereas XY41xx works with 5V.
-For this reason you cannot conect Raspberry directly to XY41xx (this would destroy your Raspberry) - see below.
+Raspberry PI works with 3.3V whereas XY41xx works with 5V.
+For this reason you cannot conect Raspberry directly to XY41xx - this would destroy your Raspberry.
+See below how to connect.

 #### 2.1.2 Linux PC -> /dev/parportx -> XY41xx
-You only need to make sure you have rights for reading from and writing to /dev/parportx device.
+You only need to make sure you have permission for reading from and writing to /dev/parportx device.

 #### 2.1.3 FreeBSD PC -> /dev/ppix -> XY41xx
-Also here you only need to make sure you have rights for reading from and writing to /dev/ppix device.
+Also here you only need to make sure you have permission for reading from and writing to /dev/ppix device.

-#### 2.1.4 FreeDOS -> LPTx -> XY41xx
+#### 2.1.4 DOS -> LPTx -> XY41xx
 This port is tested well with Borland Turbo C 2.01 which is available for free:

 http://edn.embarcadero.com/article/20841

- * use turbo c and file PLOTTER.PRJ located in src directory
+ * use turbo c and file PLOTTER.PRJ which is located in src directory
- * make sure font1.fnt is present in the same direcroty a PLOTTER.EXE
+ * make sure font1.fnt is present in the same direcroty as PLOTTER.EXE
- * this should be working in any kind of DOS OS
+ * this should be working with any kind of DOS OS

 #### 2.1.5 MS Windows -> LPTx -> XY41xx
 This port is not tested well.
 In some versions of Winows OS you need additional software (such as userport or porttalk22) for enabling direct access to LPTx ports.
-See following link:
+See following links:

 http://hw-server.com/parallel-port-lpt-ieee-1284#xp
 http://www.drdobbs.com/184409876